blodow/realtime_urdf_filter/README.md

  - GLSL (GL Shader Language) version 1.40 support or greater
  - GLEW (GL Extension Wrangler) version 1.6

-NOTE: Trying to use thie package with GLEW 1.5 wil result in a segmentation fault.
+NOTE: Trying to use this package with GLEW 1.5 will result in a segmentation fault.

 ROS Interface
 -------------